Skip to content

 make BOARD=iotlab-m3

 For the native port, PORT has a special meaning: it is used to identify the tap interface if the netdev_tap module is used.
 The target debug can be used to invoke a debugger on some platforms.
-For the native port the additional targets such as all-valgrind and valgrind exist.
-Refer to cpu/native/README.md for additional information
+For the native port additional targets such as all-valgrind and valgrind exist.
+Refer to cpu/native/README.md for additional information.

 Unless specified otherwise, make will create an elf-file as well as an Intel hex file in the bin folder of your application directory.